Looking great keeps us feeling and thinking great

 I propose that rather than focusing on the negative aspects, we choose to see the importance of the fashion choices we make.
 I absolutely believe that your “best top” can cost $20 and come from a thrift store and make you feel beautiful.
 It’s not about a trend or what anyone else thinks about the way you look — it is about how your clothes and style make you feel, which also affects your thoughts.

-I think that the reason that Pine says, “get your clothing right and everything else will fall into place” is because when we feel good and confident, the energy of self-worth reflects in all that we do.
+I think that Pine says, “get your clothing right and everything else will fall into place” because when we feel good and confident, the energy of self-worth reflects in all that we do.
 And if we continue to stay in that “high vibe” space, over time, our reality does reflect what we feel.